randyzwitch/randyzwitch.github.io/_posts/2012-08-04-getting-started-using-rstudio.md

   - RStudio
   - SAS
 ---
-Despite [my preference for SAS over R](http://randyzwitch.com/learning-r-sas/ "Learning R has really made me appreciate SAS"), there are some add-ons to &#8220;basic&#8221; R that I&#8217;ve found that have made my learning process way easier.
-While I&#8217;m still in my infancy in learning R, I feel like once I found these additional tools, my ability to use R to get work done improved significantly.
+Despite [my preference for SAS over R](http://randyzwitch.com/learning-r-sas/ "Learning R has really made me appreciate SAS"), there are some add-ons to "basic" R that I've found that have made my learning process way easier.
+While I'm still in my infancy in learning R, I feel like once I found these additional tools, my ability to use R to get work done improved significantly.

-In this first post of three, I&#8217;ll discuss <a title="R Studio main site" href="http://rstudio.org/" target="_blank"><em>RStudio</em></a>, a more friendly access point to the default installation of R.  My second post will discuss <a title="Rcmdr download at CRAN" href="http://cran.r-project.org/web/packages/Rcmdr/index.html" target="_blank"><em>Rcmdr</em></a>, a GUI developed for students taking a basic college-level course in Statistics.
+In this first post of three, I'll discuss <a title="R Studio main site" href="http://rstudio.org/" target="_blank"><em>RStudio</em></a>, a more friendly access point to the default installation of R.  My second post will discuss <a title="Rcmdr download at CRAN" href="http://cran.r-project.org/web/packages/Rcmdr/index.html" target="_blank"><em>Rcmdr</em></a>, a GUI developed for students taking a basic college-level course in Statistics.
 The third post will cover <a title="rattle download CRAN" href="http://cran.r-project.org/web/packages/rattle/index.html" target="_blank"><em>rattle</em></a>, a GUI specifically designed for data mining (as opposed to more general statistics like <a title="Rcmdr download at CRAN" href="http://cran.r-project.org/web/packages/Rcmdr/index.html" target="_blank"><em>Rcmdr</em></a>).

 ## RStudio